piotrsiupa/git-istash/tests/README.md

 This script is **not** intended to be used outside of tests.
 It should be sourced at the beginning of each test file.

+### All other scripts

+At some point `commons.sh` has got too long and it was split into multiple files.
+They are sourced by `commons.sh` and they should be considered part of it.

 # Tests